XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

 * This repository only contains the necessary codes for this 2-D convectional simulation.

-* There are three folders, the folder named source contains the source code, the folder named Data contains the initial temperature profile, and the folder named prm contains the executable files.
+* There are three folders, the folder named source contains the source code, the folder named Data contains the initial temperature profile, and the folder named prm contains the parameter file.

 * The source codes are written on the basis of the codes provided by the fully-open finite element code: Advanced Solver for Problems in Earth's ConvecTion, ASPECT.
 For details about ASPECT, refer to: https://github.com/geodynamics/aspect